archetype-themes/reference-components/README.md

 Parameter values are determined through a cascading order:

 1. **Directly passed parameter**: First, we check if the parameter has been directly passed to the component.
 This provides the most specific level of control.
-2. **Section/Block setting**: If the parameter is not directly passed, the next level checked is the section or block setting.
+2. **Section/block setting**: If the parameter is not directly passed, the next level checked is the section or block setting.
 If a setting with a matching ID exists, such as `section.settings.menu_link_list`, its value is used.
 3. **Default value**: In the absence of direct parameters or settings, a predefined default value is used.
-This ensures that every parameter has a value, defaulting to Liquid’s `nil` if none is specified.
+This ensures that every parameter has a value, defaulting to Liquid's `nil` if none is specified.

 This cascading system allows each step to be optional.
 You can choose to enforce a parameter as "required" by omitting a list of fallbacks.

-The simplicity of this system allows for more straightforward syntax when reference the component in your theme.
+The simplicity of this system allows for more straightforward syntax when referencing the component in your theme.
 Typically, you can render a component without specifying all parameters:

 ```liquid
 {% render 'section-header' %}